-- 22.1.12 As part of the local plan approval process the identification, timing, and funding of any required off-site improvements is required.
-Off-site improvements that are: - a. internal to the Plan area will be determined to the satisfaction of the County; or - external to the Plan area, including provincial or adjacent municipal infrastructure will be determined to the satisfaction of the County, in consultation with the relevant municipality and / or provincial department.

-- 22.1.13 Developers relying on regional County utility services (water, wastewater, and / or stormwater) shall be required to front-end the costs of utility service upgrades where deemed necessary by the County. - 22.1.14 Costs associated with transportation and / or utility service improvements are the developer's responsibility. - 22.1.15 Developers relying on transportation and / or utility infrastructure improvements (water, wastewater, and / or stormwater) provided by other developments shall be required to pay cost recovery as per the requirements of the applicable cost contribution agreement. - 22.1.16 Development proponents shall be required to pay the Rocky View County: - a.
+- a. internal to the Plan area will be determined to the satisfaction of the County; or - external to the Plan area, including provincial or adjacent municipal infrastructure will be determined to the satisfaction of the County, in consultation with the relevant municipality and / or provincial department. - 22.1.16 Developers relying on regional County utility services (water, wastewater, and / or stormwater) shall be required to front-end the costs of utility service upgrades where deemed necessary by the County. - 22.1.17 Costs associated with transportation and / or utility service improvements are the developer's responsibility. - 22.1.18 Developers relying on transportation and / or utility infrastructure improvements (water, wastewater, and / or stormwater) provided by other developments shall be required to pay cost recovery as per the requirements of the applicable cost contribution agreement. - 22.1.19 Development proponents shall be required to pay the Rocky View County: - a.
 Water and Wastewater Off-Site Levy; - b.
 Stormwater Off-Site Levy; and - c.
 Transportation Off-Site Levy.